Last Updated on December 23, 2022 by Janine

 Related Reading: Visiting Mexico in November?
 Check out these tips before your trip!

-12. Dia de la Revolución – November 20th
+17. Día de la Revolución – November 20th

 What started as a movement to end an autocratic leader turned into a civil war and became one of the most important historical events in Mexico.

 The Mexican Revolution is celebrated on November 20th.
-On that day, there are no classes and, for most people, it’s a day off from work.
+On that day, there are no classes, and for most people, it’s a day off from work.

 Usually, there are parades all over the country showing a display of Mexico’s students, teachers, local athletes, and military members.